Galitie/galitie/README.md

 <h1 align="center">I'm Galit! (like 'delete' but with a 'g')</h1>
 <h3 align="center">a fullstack web developer and hobbiest game dev from New York, NY</h3>

-- 🔭 I’m currently working on a dance event registration app!
+- 🔭 I’m currently working on a dance event registration app for Lindy Hoppers!

 - 🌱 I’m currently working in **React and Nextjs**